Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 <h2>"Bernoulli Naive Bayes"<h2> :

-To understand Bernoulli Naive Bayes algorithm, it is essential to understand Naive Bayes.
+<p>To understand Bernoulli Naive Bayes algorithm,
+it is essential to understand Naive Bayes.
 Naive Bayes is a supervised machine learning algorithm to predict the probability of different